jdanyow/aurelia-breeze/README.md

     aurelia.start().then(a => a.setRoot('app', document.body));
   }
   ```
-4. Now you're ready to use breeze:
+4. Now you're ready to use Breeze in your Aurelia application:

   ```javascript
   import breeze from 'breeze';